GitHubDragonFly/Node-RED_PLC_Example/README.md

 - More lines for tag reading can be added by following the existing pattern.
 - You can also remove whatever you want from the flow (like SLC500 / MicroLogix section if you don't need it).
 - You can also convert the flow to only use either SLC500 / MicroLogix or ControlLogix / Micro800.
 - No special folder is set for this example and all the files/folders were created in the /home/pi/ folder.
+Any permission issues you might encounter would require that you set correct permissions on the folder you want to create/use.
 - After you make any changes to the flow then you will have to click the "Deploy" button.

 # License